Jaeyoung-Kim-Dev/chatwithtitanic/README.md

 You can select a person and chat with people from my favourite movie.

-Multiple users can access this application and talk to each other in realtime.
+Multiple users can access this application and talk to each other in real-time.

 <a href="http://64.137.182.170/">LINK</a>